<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Subscription delivery is another option besides scheduled and on-demand delivery.
 With subscription delivery, you get your deliveries on a fixed schedule, like every 30 days.

 Usually, either the customer, the sender, or the carrier picks the delivery schedule.
 The customer usually chooses a delivery day or time frame, like a 2-day or 4-5-day delivery.
 Once set, the delivery date doesn't usually change, unless there's a problem like bad weather.
 The customer can ask for a different delivery date.
-Yet, unlike with scheduled delivery, this means changing the date for all future deliveries too.
+With a delivery scheduling system, customers can request a different date if needed, but unlike scheduled delivery, this may affect future deliveries as well.

 One good thing about subscription delivery is that it lets customers order things in advance regularly, instead of ordering the same thing over and over again.
 It's handy for customers and keeps them coming back for more.